recomply-ai/self-host/README.md

 ## Data Persistence

-Application data is persisted in local directories:
+Application data is persisted under `.data/` directory:
-- PostgreSQL data: `./.data/postgres/`
+- PostgreSQL data: `.data/postgres/`
-- Redis data: `./.data/redis/`
+- Redis data: `.data/redis/`

 These directories will be created automatically and contain all your compliance data and system state.